kubernetes-sigs/cluster-api/docs/book/src/architecture/controllers/cluster.md

 The InfrastructureCluster object **must** have a `status` object.

+The `spec` object **must** have the following fields defined:

+- `controlPlaneEndpoint` - identifies the endpoint used to connect to the target's cluster apiserver.

-The `status` object **must** have several fields defined:
+The `status` object **must** have the following fields defined:

-* `ready` - a boolean field that is true when the infrastructure is ready to be used.
+- `ready` - a boolean field that is true when the infrastructure is ready to be used.
-* `apiEndpoints` - a slice of strings that identifies each control plane node's apiserver endpoint or a slice with only one endpoint that is a load balancer for all control plane nodes.

 #### Optional `status` fields